Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 Guard at Buckingham Palace, London, England, jetsettingfools.com

 MAP.
 A highlight for many tourists is the renowned Buckingham Palace Changing of the Guard.
-During the ceremonious shift change, the red-coated soldiers with their tall furry hats parade to and from the palace grounds.
+During the ceremonious change, the red-coated soldiers with their tall furry hats parade to and from the palace grounds.

 #6 The King’s Gallery